Teen Services

 - The library considers teen-run programs to be an agreement between the library and the teen.
 A teen-run program is also an opportunity for teens to develop responsibility and project management skills.
 The Library will work strictly with the teen who wishes to present their program – meeting and emailing only them, not other family members or third parties.

-- The library is interested in one-time programs and a limited number of up to 4 week-long programs/workshops each month.
+- The library is interested in one-time programs.

 - If a program requires a large budget expenditure of equipment, supplies, etc., by the library to occur, the program will likely not be approved by the library.
 Modest expenditures can be made.
 Please understand that the supplies are owned by the library and will remain within the building.